ni/measurement-plugin-labview/docs/README.md

 ---

-## Example Measurements
+## Examples

-The example measurements provided contain the following projects:

-- **LDO measurement**: The project performs simple LDO measurements.
-The type of LDO measurements performed are:
-  - Line Regulation
-  - Load Regulation

-### Dependencies for the example measurements

-1. LabVIEW 2020 64 bit
-2. NI-DC Power driver.
-3. NI-DMM driver.

-### Running the LDO measurement example

-To run the measurements, follow the steps mentioned below:

-1. Open `LDOMeasurements.lvproj` from the examples provided.

-2. Start the discovery service if the measurement is to be used in InstrumentStudio Measurement Framework.

-3. Run the following VI to run the measurement service from `LDOMeasurements.lvproj` -To run Line Regulation, run `Run Service.vi` from `LineRegulation.lvlib` -To run Load Regulation, run `Run Service.vi` from `LoadRegulation.lvlib`

-4. Use the `Measurement Framework` and run the measurements interactively in InstrumentStudio.
-For more details, please refer to the section [Using the measurement in InstrumentStudio](#using-the-measurement-in-instrumentstudio).

-Note: The Line and Load regulation measurements have not been tested with real hardware.
-They have only been tested with simulated instruments.
+The `Source\Example Measurements` directory contains example measurement services.
+See the [README.md](../Source/Example%20Measurements/README.md) file there for more information.

 ---

-## Using the measurement in InstrumentStudio
+## Using a measurement in InstrumentStudio

-For using LabVIEW measurements, install a supported version of latest MeasurementLink
+For using LabVIEW measurements, install a supported version of MeasurementLink

 To interact with a measurement in InstrumentStudio, follow the steps below: